cjimti/imti/content/post/2018-03-24-microservices.md

 ---
-published: true
 layout:     post
-title: Microservices & Kubernetes
+title:      "Microservices & Kubernetes"
-description: 'An overview of Microservices, best practices and resources related to them.'
-tags: kubernetes microservices docker containers 12factor
-featured: kubernetes docker
-mast: containers
+subtitle:   "Overview"
+date:       2018-03-24
+author:     "Craig Johnston"
+URL:        "microservices/"
+image:      "/img/post/cars.jpg"
+twitter_image: "/img/post/cars_876_438.jpg"
+tags:
+- Kubernetes
+- Microservices
+series:
+- Kubernetes
 ---

 The following is a collection of articles, videos, and notes on [Microservices].
 The [Microservices] architecture is a variant of the [service-oriented architecture] (SOA), a collection of loosely coupled services.